nandakumar12/crd-application/README.md

 # Simple key value data store with CRD operations
 Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 ## Configuration
- Configuring the data store file path
+ Configuring the data store file path<br>
 Edit the following file to set an custom file path

-`/src/main/resources/application.yaml`<br>
+`/src/main/resources/application.yaml`
 Example:
 > file-path: C:/custom-folder/

 ## How to run this project
-**Note :** Don't run this project with any IDE, either use Terminal or CMD because, the data will be stored into data store while stopping the application.
+**Note :** Don't run this project with any IDE, either use Terminal or CMD because, the data will be stored into data the store while stopping the application.
-Since this application uses JVM hook to execute certain logic while stopping the application, IDE's wont invoke any hooks, so execute this application in terminal.
+Since this application uses JVM hooks to execute certain logic while stopping the application, IDE's wont invoke any hooks, so execute this application in terminal.

 ### Using docker
 Pull the image from docker hub